-- A. The standards set forth in this chapter shall not preclude the construction of up two SB 9 units per parcel and shall not preclude each SB 9 unit from being at least 800 square feet in floor area. - B. All SB 9 units shall have separate utility connections and meters.
-If, however, an accessory dwelling unit becomes a primary dwelling unit, a separate utility connection for the reclassified unit shall then be required.
+- A. The standards set forth in this chapter shall not preclude the construction of up two (2) dwelling units per parcel and shall not preclude each dwelling unit from being at least 800 square feet in floor area.
+To the extent that any development standard precludes such development, the development standard shall be reduced or eliminated only to the extent necessary to allow the development of up to two (2) dwelling units, of at least 800 square feet, per parcel. - B. All SB 9 units shall have separate utility connections and meters.
+If an accessory dwelling unit becomes a primary dwelling unit, a separate utility connection for the reclassified unit shall then be required. - C. All SB 9 units, whether attached or detached, shall be designed for separate conveyance, in accordance with applicable Fire Code and Building Code requirements.

-- C. All SB 9 units, whether attached or detached, shall be designed for separate conveyance, in accordance with applicable Fire Code and Building Code requirements. - D. Setbacks.
+- D. Setbacks.
 SB 9 units shall meet the setbacks established by the zoning district for primary structures except as provided below: - 1.
 Existing Structures.
 No setback shall be required for an existing structure, or a structure constructed in the same location and to the same dimensions as an existing structure. - 2.
 Interior Side and Rear Setbacks.
-SB 9 units shall be setback from interior side and rear property lines a minimum of four feet. - 3.
-Corner Side Setbacks.
+SB 9 units shall be setback from interior side and rear lot lines a minimum of four (4) feet. - 3.
+Exterior Side Setbacks.
 On the street side of a corner lot, the street side yard shall not be less than ten (10) feet. - E. Height.
 SB 9 units shall be subject to the height limitations established by the zoning district for primary structures except - 1.
 The maximum height of the portion of a SB 9 unit located between the four-foot setback line established by this chapter and the limit of the rear, side, or street side yard area established by zoning district is 16 feet, as measured from the lowest grade adjacent to the structure to the highest ridge or top of the structure. - F. Lot Coverage.
-SB 9 units on the same parcel shall be cumulatively limited to the lot coverage allowed by the residential zoning district that the parcel is located.
-In the instance where the floor area limitation results in a unit less than 800 square feet, the floor area limit may be exceeded but only to allow a unit up to 800 square feet. - G. Building Separation.
-SB 9 units shall be separated from accessory structures on the same parcel, parcels resulting from an urban lot split, or adjacent parcels by a minimum of six feet, except that the distance between a main structure and an accessory structure shall be allowed to be closer than six feet if all the following conditions are met: - 1.
+SB 9 units on the same parcel shall be cumulatively limited to the lot coverage allowed by the residential zoning district that the parcel is located, except that in no case shall a single unit be larger than 2,000 square feet. - G. Building Separation.
+SB 9 units shall be separated from accessory structures on the same parcel, parcels resulting from an urban lot split, or adjacent parcels by a minimum of five (5) feet, except that the distance between a main structure and an accessory structure shall be allowed to be closer than six feet if all the following conditions are met: - 1.
 These separation requirements would cause SB 9 unit to conflict with the minimum setbacks or unit size otherwise allowed by this chapter. - 2.
 All of the requirements of the Building and Fire Codes are met. - 3.
-If accessory structures are not located closer than four feet to any side or rear property line. - H. Parking.
-One off-street, covered and enclosed parking space shall be provided per SB 9 unit, except if the parcel is located: - 1. within one-half mile walking distance of either a high-quality transit corridor or a major transit stops; or - 2. within one block of a car share vehicle.
+If accessory structures are not located closer than four feet to any side or rear lot line. - H. Parking.
+One off-street, covered and enclosed parking space shall be provided per SB 9 unit, except if the parcel is located: - Within one-half mile walking distance of either a high-quality transit corridor (as defined by Section 21155 of the California Public Resources Code) or a major transit stops (as defined by Section 21064.3 of the California Public Resources Code); or - 2.
+Within one block of a permitted car share vehicle location.